Application submission date

 • paid the application fee,

-The language entrance examination consists of a written test containing 100 questions (completing gaps in a text, i.e. choosing the correct word for each gap).
+The language entrance examination consists of a test for which the applicant may obtain a maximum of 100 points.
 The exam verifies that the applicant has an adequate command of the English language, i.e. at least at level B2 of the Common European Framework of Reference for Languages (CEFR).
-This is an equivalent of 50 correct answers.
+This is an equivalent of 50 points.
+All applicants with a score between 50 and 79 points who will complete all other necessary admission requirements will be obliged to include an English course for PhD. students offered by the Faculty as an obligatory part of their individual study plans.

 Conditions for admission